Tools & Resources▼

 |Share Classes||Product Type||Asset Class||Category|

 |A C||Mutual Fund||Alternative and Objective-Based||World Bond|

-The first quarter 2015 return for Federated Prudent DollarBear Fund was -4.14% (Class A Shares at NAV).
-The return for the inverse of the U.S. Dollar Index was -8.96% for the same period.
-The fund’s absolute return was largely the effect of U.S. dollar strength against most of the fund’s currency holdings.
+For the third quarter of 2016, Federated Prudent Dollar Bear Fund had a total return of 0.00% (A Shares at NAV).
+The return for the inverse of the U.S. Dollar Index (DXY) was up 0.71% for the same period.
+The fund’s absolute return was largely the effect of U.S. dollar weakness against the majority of G10 economies.

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after tax returns, click on the Performance tab.
-Performance does not reflect the maximum 4.5% sales charge for Class A Shares.
+Performance does not reflect the maximum 4.5% sales charge for A Shares.
 If included, it would reduce the performance quoted.

 Click the Performance tab for standard fund performance.

 Relative to the inverse of fund’s index (DXY), currency selection mostly detracted from return.

 “The beginning of the end for global quantitative easing (QE), or is it just the beginning?”
 This is likely to become the leading macro narrative in the months to follow.
 The resolution to this working thesis will inevitably redefine risk premiums across a host of global asset classes.
 QE is inherently a volatility-dampening force; it effectively floods markets with liquidity.
 Should, and when, the leading central banks begin to unwind QE, volatility is almost an ensured byproduct.
 It’s simply an address of time, but one that fund management believes not to be imminent.